Sheery96/Guess-It-Game/README.md

 # Guess-It-Game
-A program in C++ to play a mind-reader guessing game
+A program in C++ to play a mind-reader guessing game on console